Best Things to Do in Florence

 The Cathedral of Santa Maria del Fiore is part of the Florence Duomo Complex, which includes the Cathedral with Brunelleschi’s Dome and the Santa Reparata Excavation, the Baptistery of San Giovanni, Giotto’s Campanile (Bell Tower) and the Museum of the Opera del Duomo.
 It is a must-see in Florence.
 You can get a combined ticket for the whole Complex.

 The Duomo – the Cathedral of Santa Maria del Fiore in red, white and green marble was designed by Arnolfo di Cambio in 1296.
-It used to be the largest church in the world until St. Peter’s Basilica was built in 1615 in Rome.
-As one of the top artworks the Cathedral features the frescoes of the Last Judgment by Giorgio Vasari.
+It was the largest church in the world until St. Peter’s Basilica was built in 1615 in Rome.
+As one of the top artworks, the Cathedral features the frescoes of the Last Judgment by Giorgio Vasari.

 The magnificent Dome of the Duomo was added later in the 14th century by Filippo Brunelleschi after winning a design competition due to his deep understanding of geometry and engineering techniques.
 Walk around it and notice the outstanding marble panels in red, green and white everywhere on the façade!
 It is a true masterpiece and the cream of the crop of Florentine architecture!
 If you are adequately fit, you can opt to climb the 463 steps in the narrow corridors of the Dome!